 General obligations issued by the State are subject to debt limits set forth in the Wisconsin Constitution and the Wisconsin Statutes.
 There is an annual debt limit of three-quarters of one percent, and a cumulative debt limit of five percent, of the aggregate value of all taxable property in the State.
-Currently, the annual debt limit is \$7,371,133,601 and the cumulative debt limit is \$49,140,890,670.
-Funding or refunding obligations (such as the Bonds) are not subject to the annual limit but are accounted for in applying the cumulative debt limit.
+Currently, the annual debt limit is \$7,371,133,601, and the cumulative debt limit is \$49,140,890,670.
+Funding or refunding obligations are not subject to the annual limit but are accounted for in applying the cumulative debt limit.
 Accrued interest on any obligation that is not paid during the fiscal year in which it accrues is treated as debt and taken into account for purposes of the debt limitations.

-As of January 1, 2026, general obligations of the State were outstanding in the aggregate principal amount of \$6,656,852,000.
+As of January 1, 2026, the State had general obligations outstanding in the principal amount of \$6,656,852,000.
 The issuance of the Bonds will not cause the State to exceed its annual debt limit or its cumulative debt limit.